 https://drive.google.com/open?id=1Q32JLQXxW9cyLtNon1IqbbYawC6a4NX-

 Also, I just finished reading a book, The Immortal Life of Henrietta Lacks, by Rebecca Skloot, which would be of interest to students and teachers.
-Her web site also has links to some videos, including a video of dividing HeLa cells. http://rebeccaskloot.com/
+Her web site also has links to some videos, including a video of dividing HeLa cells. http://rebeccaskloot.com/I also came up with a shortened version of these reading questions that match up to some news articles because there were times I needed to be flexible with the time that I was spending on the lessons and also some students needed some shorter articles that were easier to read.

 Update: Here is a link to an interview with Rebecca Skloot about her book that was aired on Book TV on 3/19/2010: http://www.c-spanvideo.org/program/292685-7